 • I am a doctoral student in computational design at Harvard University, working at Material Processes and Systems Group and Edge Computing Lab.
 I also work as a machine learning researcher at Mass General Brigham (MGH Psychiatry).

-My research focuses on the design of personalized closed-loop systems that combine multimodal sensing and context-aware inference of human states with adaptive control of multisensory stimuli and indoor environmental quality (IEQ) variables to support occupants’ mental well-being, including stress regulation, cognitive function, and comfort.
+My research focuses on the design of personalized closed-loop systems that combine multimodal sensing and context-aware inference of human states with adaptive control of multisensory stimuli to support occupants’ mental well-being, including stress regulation, cognitive function, and comfort.

-My work combines signal processing, machine learning, and generative models with the design and prototyping of embedded, on-device intelligent systems on the scale of physical products and built environments.
-To evaluate these systems in human-subject studies, I draw on experimental design and causal inference to estimate effects in the presence of confounding, heterogeneity, and time-varying states.
-Through this work, I aim to contribute to human factors, well-being technologies, and the design of affective computing systems.
+My work combines machine learning, affective computing, and the design of embedded, on-device intelligent systems on the scale of physical products and built environments.
+I design and run human-subjects experiments, causal analysis to estimate effects in the presence of confounding, heterogeneity, and time-varying states.

 I received my MS from the Massachusetts Institute of Technology and Bachelor in Architecture with High Honors with Distinction from the Architectural Association in London.